DarkWeird/gh-echo/README.md

       * if you haven't `native-image` - build `shadowjar` - jar with all dependencies and use it
       * if you haven't `javac` - exits with error

-> graalvm haven't crosscompile feature. then prebuild binaries provides only for GitHub Action's runners.
+> graalvm haven't crosscompile feature. then prebuild binaries provides only for GitHub Action's runner platforms.

 ## Getting Started